depman-org/depman/README.md

 - Command/test runner
 - CI/CD system

-It can replace (or build upon) tools as diverse as Make, Meson, Nix, Travis, GH Actions, Just, Bazel or Dagger.
+It can replace or build upon tools as diverse as Make, Meson, Nix, Travis, GH Actions, Just, Bazel, Dagger, and more.

 ## Features
 - **General purpose**: No assumptions about language, project type, ecosystem, or tooling.
 - **Flexible**: You 'just write a (nu)shell script'.
 There is no DSL or programming language to learn.
 - **Single script**: Did you ever want to distribute your build system with your project?
 No?
 Now you can do it!
-- **Interoperable**: Everything Depman does happens in a single self contained 'depman/' directory anywhere in your project.
+- **Self-contained**: Everything Depman does happens in a single self contained 'depman/' directory anywhere in your project.
 - **Secure**: Builds are fully isolated from your system with [Syd](https://crates.io/crates/syd) and containers.
 - **Reproducible (Repeatable)**: Inputs *and* outputs are pinned with their content hashes.
 - **Fast**: Incremental caching.